Academic Update

 The 39 Clues: The Future of Children’s Stories?

 Once upon a time, there was only one way for children to dive into worlds of wonder, magic, and fantasy, and that was to read books.
 The beloved tales of The Lord of the Rings, The Chronicles of Narnia, and The Golden Compass brought hobbits, witches, and dæmons off the page and into millions of children’s imaginations.
-These popular childhood adventure novels, once intended to be pure literary works, now exist as major multi-platform franchises, and traverse films, videogames, web pages, social networks, fan fiction, mobile content, and merchandise.
+These popular childhood adventure novels, once intended to be pure literary works, now exist as major multi-platform franchises, spanning films, videogames, web pages, social networks, fan fiction, mobile content, and merchandise.

 In the digital age, our youth has come to expect these kinds of multimedia dimensions out of their favorite books, especially on the Internet, and publishing companies have noticed.
 On September 9th, Scholastic Media will release The Maze of Bones, the first installment of the highly anticipated “The 39 Clues.”